groupvine/gv-api/README.md

 should be provided (as the sub-group and list header fields in a corresponding CSV import is order depdendent, see GroupVine documentation).

+Note that a 'refresh' import behaves like a 'modify' import to update the membership of any member listed in the 'members' array, except that any member NOT listed is removed from the account.
+(To avoid certain fixed members being modified or removed, you can "lock" their membership if this feature is available for the account.)

 #### Import Response